HeavenDuke/koamethodoverride/README.md

 *   request.query._method(from query string)
 *   "x-http-method-override" header(case sensitive)

-The override priority of above is request.body > request.query > "x-http-method-override" header.
+The priority of above is request.body > request.query > "x-http-method-override" header.

 If the override method from a higher priority level exists but the value is not within: